Edwardddyang/BlueSkyStrategyRepoClone/RaceSim/README.md

 area -> meters squared

 When naming variables representing a scientific unit, please include the units if it does not conform to the ones listed above and also is not in the base metric sytem e.g. ```double speed_kph = 70.2;```

+# TODOs
+Add a test for a full scale simulation that matches against the 58.csv file Separate CSVs for unit tests with actual data CSVs
+Add a valgrind test
+Add a linter
+Add acceleration model
+Profile the simulation.
+It's too slow